ppuckdee/triton-refill/README.md

 Other checks confirmed that reports and photos could be submitted without signing in.
 Practice reports were hidden from the dashboard, and report review stayed private.

-The main lesson was to check the actual data and test what happens when information is missing.
+Main Lesson: Check the actual data and test what happens when information is missing.

 ## Limitations